DataBiosphere/terra-external-credentials-manager/integration/README.md

 To run the tests locally:

+1. Follow the initial setup instructions described in the [DEVELOPMENT.md](../DEVELOPMENT.md).
-1. Run the `ExternalCredsApplication` (in IntelliJ).
+2. Run the `ExternalCredsApplication` (in IntelliJ).
-3. Then, run the integration test or test suite using the `runTest` command:
+3. Then, run the integration tests in IntelliJ using the "Run local Integration" run configuration, or on the command line using the `runTest` command:
    - To run a test suite (ex.
 Full Integration suite):
      `./gradlew runTest --args="suites/dev/FullIntegration.json /tmp/TR`
    - To run a single test (ex.
 Service Status test)